ppy/osu-wiki/news/2022-10-06-results-triangles.md

 date: 2022-10-06 04:00:00 +0000
 ---

-Votes are tallied.
-Judges are locked in.
+The votes are tallied and the judges have made their decision.
 See who comes home with the gold in this triangle-themed beatmapping and storyboarding contest!

 ![](https://assets.ppy.sh/contests/147/header.jpg)